Recommended. Knowledgeable. Attentive.

 Most companies look for these traits when hiring legal counsel – and they’re the same traits demonstrated by Eric M. Sarver throughout his legal career.

-Mr. Sarver opened The Law Offices of Eric M. Sarver in April of 2001, after beginning his career as an associate attorney at a Park Avenue law firm and then subsequently moving on to a position at a prominent civil rights firm.
+Mr. Sarver opened Sarver Law Firm, PLLC, in April of 2001, after beginning his career as an associate attorney at a Park Avenue law firm and then subsequently moving on to a position at a prominent civil rights firm.
 For more than 20 years, Eric Sarver has successfully advanced his clients’ interests during complex employment law and labor disputes – whether in mediation, arbitration, or in the courts – in defense of management, and on behalf of employees as well.

 Mr. Sarver uses his wealth of legal experience to guide companies through the complex maze of compliance with ever-changing labor and employment laws, thus reducing your company’s risk of liability, penalties, and negative press or exposure.
 Moreover, Mr. Sarver counsels, defends, and represents companies and business owners in various matters of business law, including: